nixworks/public/news/2013/07/29/index.md

 ##### Ministry of Defence
 ### [The New Zealand Ministry of Defence announces that it will investigate claims that it collected telephone metadata on Jon Stephenson, a freelance journalist for The McClatchy Company in Afghanistan. ](/news/2013/07/29/the-new-zealand-ministry-of-defence-announces-that-it-will-investigate-claims-that-it-collected-telephone-metadata-on-jon-stephenson-a-free.md)
-_Context: metadata, The McClatchy Company, Ministry of Defence, Afghan_
+_Context: Ministry of Defence, Afghan, The McClatchy Company, metadata_

 ##### Carlton Intercontinental Hotel
 ### [EUR103 million worth of diamonds and other jewels are stolen from the Carlton Intercontinental Hotel in Cannes, in one of Europe's biggest jewelry heists in recent years. ](/news/2013/07/29/a-103-million-worth-of-diamonds-and-other-jewels-are-stolen-from-the-carlton-intercontinental-hotel-in-cannes-in-one-of-europe-s-biggest-j.md)